-profit, as well as solvency risk, which can directly impact policyholders.
+Our analysis can inform insurance regulators, insurance companies, and insurance consumers.
+Life insurance companies' mortgage financing decisions affect the financial market as they are one of the main institutional investors in the commercial mortgage market.
+Insurers' risk exposures in their mortgage portfolios affect their operating profit as well as solvency risk, which can directly impact policyholders.
 In particular, our analysis sheds light on future regulatory frameworks to estimate and quantify insurance companies' exposure to climate change risk, especially to SLR risk and flood risk.
-More broadly speaking, our paper contributes to the literature on how long-run risks, such as climate change, are internalized in the real estate market.
-For example, Baldauf et al. (2020) emphasize the effect of heterogeneous beliefs on future climate risk in the residential real estate market.
-Addoum and Eichholtz (2021) find that flood risk is capitalized in CRE markets and that the revised valuation after Hurricane Sandy reflects a persistent shift in risk perception.
+More broadly speaking, our paper contributes to the literature on how long-run risks such as climate change are internalized in the real estate market.
+For example, Baldauf et al. (2020) emphasize the effect of heterogeneous beliefs on future climate risk in the residential real estate market; Addoum and Eichholtz (2021) find that flood risk is capitalized in CRE markets and that the revised valuation after Hurricane Sandy reflects a persistent shift in risk perception.
 In contrast to prior studies, we focus on a unique group of financial market participants-life insurers-who provide long-term mortgages to the CRE market and who are potentially sensitive to SLR and flood risks.

 Our paper also contributes to the literature examining insurers as important institutional investors.
-Insurers' portfolio choices could materially impact the price of risk in the economy (e.g., Hufeld et al., 2017; Chodorow-Reich et al., 2021).
-To our knowledge, we are the first to examine if insurers' portfolio choices are influenced by SLR risks.
+Insurers' portfolio choices could materially impact the price of risk in the economy (e.g., (Hufeld et al., 2017; Chodorow-Reich et al., 2021).
+To our best knowledge, we are the first to examine if insurers' portfolio choices are influenced by SLR risks.
 In a related paper, Ilhan (2021) examines household portfolio choices and treats SLR as a source of undiversifiable background risk.
-He finds that SLR-exposed homeowners are less likely to participate in the stock market, and they invest a smaller share of their financial wealth in risky assets.
+He finds that SLR-exposed homeowners are less likely to participate in the stock market and invest a smaller share of their financial wealth in risky assets.
 In comparison to households, insurers are sophisticated and well-diversified institutional investors.
-Insurers are also sensitive to regulatory capital requirements in their investments.3 Our findings, therefore, can provide transparency to regulators and market participants about insurers' investment exposure to climate change.
+Insurers are also sensitive to regulatory capital requirements in their investments.
+Our findings, therefore, can provide transparency to regulators and market participants about insurers' investment exposure to climate change.

 Lastly, our paper contributes to the understanding of the role of the insurance and mortgage industries in facilitating risk-sharing and extending credit to individuals and businesses in the climate change adaptation process.
 Most existing literature focuses on the residential market.
 For example, Ouazad and Kahn (2022) document that residential mortgage lenders transfer climate risk to government-sponsored enterprises (GSEs) after extremely damaging hurricanes, which changes the optimal number of mortgages that should be originated.
-They suggest that the ability to securitize the GSEs may have weakened the discipline brought about by the mortgage industry in fostering climate change adaptation.4 In comparison, when insurers act as CRE lenders, they most likely hold those mortgages to maturity in their portfolio.
+They suggest that the ability to securitize the GSEs may have weakened the discipline brought about by the mortgage industry in fostering climate change adaptation.
+In comparison, when insurers act as CRE lenders, they most likely hold those mortgages to maturity in their portfolio.
 On the one hand, the inability to pass on the risk to another entity (e.g., the government) should lead to more careful underwriting of the risk.
 On the other hand, the very long-term nature of climate change-related risks provides a test of the private industry's ability and willingness to act in the best interest of all stakeholders in the long run.